-4.1.1 Marine recreation providers shall demonstrate leadership and role modeling both in and out of the water by enforcing all provisions of the preferred practices for environmental behavior specified in Annex A. Oral briefings prior to organized snorkeling or rental of equipment to independent snorkelers shall review these preferred practices and alert snorkelers to the impact of poor snorkeling practices on coral reefs, sea grass beds, related coastal ecosystems and wildlife.
+4.1.1.
+Marine recreation providers shall demonstrate leadership and role modeling both in and out of the water by enforcing all provisions of the preferred practices for environmental behavior specified in Annex A. Oral briefings prior to organized snorkeling or rental of equipment to independent snorkelers shall review these preferred practices and alert snorkelers to the impact of poor snorkeling practices on coral reefs, sea grass beds, related coastal ecosystems and wildlife.
+If at a marine protected area, inform clients of the ecological, economic and cultural value the MPA provides.
 Briefings may be facilitated by use of a whiteboard, video, handouts, or other educational materials, but these aids are not substitutes for oral briefings.

-4.1.2 During guided snorkeling excursions marine recreation providers and their staff are responsible for pointing out poor behavior, in a positive and supportive manner, to snorkelers while in the water and after snorkeling activities, and providing information on why and how to adjust this behavior.
+4.1.2.
+During guided snorkeling excursions marine recreation providers and their staff are responsible for pointing out poor behavior, in a positive and supportive manner, to snorkelers while in the water and after snorkeling activities, and providing information on why and how to adjust this behavior.

-4.1.3 Staff shall be trained in management of clients who abuse rules or are ignorant of environmental impacts associated with inappropriate snorkeling behavior.
+4.1.3.
+Staff shall be trained in management of clients who disregard rules or are ignorant of environmental impacts associated with inappropriate snorkeling behavior.
 After training, snorkeling leaders shall be able to identify potential environmental impact caused by client's inappropriate snorkeling behavior, and have practical tools and methods at their disposal for taking corrective action, including the following: verbally communicating with the client in a positive, reassuring manner, carried out in a private place; warning second time offenders they may be banned from snorkeling activities; banning third time offenders from snorkeling activities.

-4.1.4 Marine recreation providers shall verify that snorkeling leaders and other staff have received appropriate training in coral reef ecology and conservation, as well as training in how to properly instruct novice and non-swimmers in safe and environmentally sensitive snorkeling techniques.
+4.1.4.
+Marine recreation providers shall verify that snorkeling leaders and other staff have received appropriate training in coral reef ecology and conservation, as well as training in how to properly instruct novice and non-swimmers in safe and environmentally sensitive snorkeling techniques.
 Where available, the training shall be provided by local or national tour guide certifying agencies or local marine protected area staff, and provide snorkeling leaders and staff with tools and practical methods for ensuring good environmental practices.
 Where such training is unavailable, marine recreation providers shall accomplish the training with particular focus on threatened, endangered and rare species that are unique to the local environment.
-The marine recreation provider shall review coral reef ecology and conservation practices with staff at sixmonth intervals maximum.
+The marine recreation provider shall review coral reef ecology and conservation practices with staff at six-month intervals maximum.
+A checklist of topics to be covered during these periodic reviews shall be used to assure that critical issues are not overlooked.

-4.1.5 All staff with responsibilities on board boats or in the water shall be trained in the marine recreation provider's procedures for snorkeling, and safety practices including snorkeling procedures, boat handling and navigation, communications, first aid, and cardiopulmonary resuscitation (CPR).
+4.1.5.
+All staff with responsibilities on board boats or in the water shall be trained in the marine recreation provider's procedures for snorkeling, and safety practices including snorkeling procedures, boat handling and navigation, communications, first aid, cardiopulmonary resuscitation (CPR) and administration of oxygen.

-4.1.6 The marine recreation provider shall maintain the following documentation on all individuals delivering services:
+4.1.6.
+The marine recreation provider shall maintain the following documentation on all individuals delivering services:

-- (a) name, address and date of birth; - (b) marine related training and certifications; - (c) experience; - (d) medical and environmental training and certifications; and - (e) duties assigned to the individual staff member.
+- a) name, address and date of birth; - b) marine related training and certifications; - c) experience; - d) medical and environmental training and certifications; and - e) duties assigned to the individual staff member.

 The marine recreation provider shall have documentary evidence that all staff members hold relevant and current qualifications for their duties.
 Proof of qualifications shall be made available to the clients upon request.

-4.1.7 Marine recreation providers shall employ snorkeling leaders who can communicate with clients in their language and have facility in the local language.
+4.1.7.
+Marine recreation providers shall employ snorkeling leaders who can communicate with at least 80 percent of the clients in their language and have facility in the local language.
 All staff training and education shall be in the local language used by snorkeling leaders.